SumoLogic/sumologic-documentation/docs/manage/data-deletion.md

 ---
 id: data-deletion
 title: Data Deletion
-description: Learn how to define and manage the assignment of metadata to your logs.
+description: Learn how to independently and efficiently control or remove your sensitive data from Sumo Logic.
 ---

 <head>